EduardtAlbergII/3dgs_pipeline_nerfstudio/README.md

 There is one structure-from-motion step that is currently not working with the gpu and therefore its very slow.
 I hope i will find a way to fix this.
 Feel free to contribute :smile:

 # Known Issues
+- I do not recommend to use the viewer while training, because the chance is high that the training will fail.
 - GLOMAP is currently not working